arangodb/arangodb/Documentation/Books/Manual/Upgrading/VersionSpecific/Upgrading34.md

   All collection datafiles will be rewritten into a new data format.
-This data format is required in order to support using the collections with the ArangoSearch tool introduced in ArangoDB 3.4.
+This data format is required in order to support using the collections in [ArangoSearch Views](../../Views/ArangoSearch/README.md) introduced in ArangoDB 3.4.

   The conversion will read each datafile sequentially and write out a new datafile in the new format sequentially.
 This means the disk will be involved, but both reading and